ApiRTC/reactNativeApiRTC/README.md

 ### Requirements
 * React Native needs Node.js >= 16 (Check [NVM](https://github.com/nvm-sh/nvm) if needed)

+### Restrictions
+* iOS screenSharing : screenSharing stream cannot be displayed locally on the application on iOS

 ### What are the authorizations that are need to be declared on application